kschuler/ling104/index.md

 Office Hours TBD

 ## Welcome
-Welcome to LING104, an introduction to **Language and the Brain**.
+Welcome to LING104, an introduction to **Language and the Brain**!
 Due to the global pandemic, LING104 will be **fully remote** this semester.
-I've updated the syllabus below, but I know you probably have lots of questions about this -- please ask!
+I know you will have lots of questions about how this will work, so please ask!
 The best way to ask questions is to join the [class discussion board](https://campuswire.com/p/GD0DDA8D5) (sign yourself up with access code: **8248**).
-You can ask question about anything you like, as early as you like -- if you are reading this, the discussion board it open for questions!).
+You are welcome to join and ask questions here even if you are just considering the class.
+You can ask question about anything you like, as early as you like -- if you are reading this, the discussion board it open for questions.
 You can even do so anonymously.
 Looking forward to having you in class!

 ### Overview